alex-dishen/todo-app/README.md

-The app allows a user to add empty tasks.
-This is not a bug, it's done on purpose as I personally hate when I can't create an empty field and change it later.
+The app allows a user to add an empty task.
+This is not a bug, it's done on purpose as I personally hate when I can't create an empty field and then change it later.